wolfSSL/wolfBoot/docs/HAL.md

 must be provided.

-The HAL only purposes are allowing write/erase operations from the bootloader and the application initiating the firmware upgrade through the bootutil library, and ensuring that the MCU is running at full speed during boot, to optimize the verification of the signatures.
+The HAL only purposes are allowing write/erase operations from the bootloader and the application initiating the firmware upgrade through the application library, and ensuring that the MCU is running at full speed during boot, to optimize the verification of the signatures.